dli85/ImageProcessingProgram/README.md

 This is an application to process images.
 It supports many commands that can flip, brighten, or greyscale an image.

+The jar and script file are located in the /res folder.
+The jar is named assignment4.jar, and the script is name script.txt.
+To run the jar file, navigate to the res folder in command line and type "java -jar Assignment4.jar".
+To use the script file, add it as a comand line
+argument: "java -jar Assignment4.jar script.txt"

+NOTE: The script file is configured to run with the jar file.
+Due to relative paths, it will not work correctly if it is not used with the jar file.

 ## Design Overview

 ### Design changes (from assignment 4)